 Bird feeders can attract not only a lot of birds into your yard but also a lot of unwanted animals.
 I have just purchased a new bird feeder because I was sure that my old bird feeder caused the raccoons to come near my home.

 I use a large bird feeder with a twelve pound (two gallons) capacity for food, but it also has an excellent mechanism for keeping larger animals such as squirrels and raccoons out.

 The bird feeder I use has a weight setting that allows you to adjust the perch.
 This will enable you to set it to a weight that larger animals are too heavy for.
 By doing this, when the raccoon or squirrel sits on the feeder, the mechanism closes the bird feeder, stopping them from getting at the food.
 You can get this bird feeder on Amazon.

 Stopping Animals From Ruining Your Garden Plants

-Animals are attracted to fruit and vegetables and will rip up plants to get to these.
+Animals are attracted to fruit and vegetables and will rip up plants to get to them.
 The best way to protect your plants is a chicken wire cloche.

-These are are an ideal way to animal proof of your favorite plants.
-Rabbits, squirrels, and other small animals will no longer be able to get to the plant as they are protected under a cloche of chicken wire.
+These are are an ideal way to animal-proof your favorite plants.
+Rabbits, squirrels, and other small animals will no longer get to the plant as they are protected under a cloche of chicken wire.